erikgeiser/govenom/README.md

 Go.
 This makes it easy to cross-compile static binaries for a variety of target platforms.
 It is also much faster than `msfvenom`.

 ## Payloads

-Currently, three payloads are supported:
+Currently, four payloads are supported:

-* **rsh:** A simple reverse shell.
+- **rsh:** A simple reverse shell.
 It selects one of the most common shells binaries and makes it available via TCP or UDPconnection.
-* **xrsh:** An extended robust reverse shell.
+- **xrsh:** An extended robust reverse shell.
 A simple heuristic determines the most suitable shell executable, taking shells that are installed but not in `$PATH` into account.
 In contrast to most other available shells out there, additional info can be sent via alternative communication channels via the exfiltration mechanism (see relevant section below).
 For example, if no shell could be detected or the connection could not be established due to a firewall, the corresponding error can be exfiltrated via DNS.
-* **stager**: A shellcode stager that is compatible with Metasploits `exploits/multi/handler` with a `meterpreter/reverse_tcp` payload.
+- **stager**: A shellcode stager that is compatible with Metasploits `exploits/multi/handler` with a `meterpreter/reverse_tcp` payload.
   It first reads a 4 Byte shellcode length and then the shellcode itself from a TCP connection and executes it.
 Currently, this is only available for Windows targets.

+- **socks5**: A `socks5` server via a reverse TCP connection.
+It connects back to the `gateway` tool and provides network access to the target's network.
+The `sockst5` server on the target system can only be accessed by connecting to the gateway listener opened by the govenom `gateway` tool.

 ## Exfiltration